MaheshTK/MaheshTK.github.io/_posts/2016-08-10-using-image-magick.markdown

 #### Resize image

 Images can be resized to desired resolution.
-Following command resizes image while maintaining aspect ratio while maintaining longest possible dimension.
-Instead of `200x100` specifying only width (`200`) or height (`x100`) is also possible.
-For forcing size without aspect ratio use `200x100!` instead.
-Width or height can be referred as % values as well e.g. `200x50%' for specific ratio or `200%` for increasing image size by 200%.

 `convert one.jpg -resize 200x100 out.jpg`